 This recipe is a fantastic example of how versatile my Keto Creamy Cauliflower Mash is!
 This is a simple, hearty and comforting fish pie (coming in at 6.2g carbs per serving) and an ideal meal for the chilly evenings here in the UK.
 I have seen many stores sell ready “fish pie” mixes (usually a mix of chopped white fish, chopped salmon and chopped smoked haddock) which is handy, but I added prawns to my version to make it a wee bit fancier.
 This dish is just too lovely and I can’t wait for you to try it!
 Great with greens on the side, if desired.

-This is a fantastically spicy dish which you can almost completely prepare the day before.
+This is a fantastically spicy Moroccan seafood can (mostly) be completely prepared the day before serving.
 When ready to eat, you will need only 10-15 minutes in the kitchen to reheat and finish the cooking – giving you plenty more time to spend with your guests.
 If you happen to have visited Morocco and returned with the mandatory keepsake tagine, now is your time to whip it out and use it to serve the dish.
 The dish is spicy, so adjust the minced chili to your liking.

 This recipe doesn’t require a long-winded headnote because it is so fabulous!
-It’s SO simple, tasty, moreish and filling – and I bet your kids will even love it.
-This recipe yields 3 servings, and would go well with a lovely, fresh green salad.
+It’s SO simple, SO tasty and I bet your kids will love it!
+This recipe yields 3 servings and would go well with a lovely, fresh green salad.
 Each hearty serving comes in at only 6.6g carbs.
 You could double the recipe to serve 6 (using the handy plug-in below) – and use a larger casserole.
 Be sure to use Gruyere cheese, as I am not sure Cheddar or any other cheese would pack the same punch.